 How do you stay calm when your world is upside down?
 How do we deal with insecurity?
 How can a yoga retreat make a difference?
-Let’s take a look at our 7-day yoga retreat which we ran last week.
+Let’s take a look at our 7-day yoga retreat in Nicaragua which we ran last week.

 We start off with setting an intention for the retreat.
 By far most people come here to SLOW DOWN.
 In these times the outer world is asking us to stay home, so we are forced to slow down, but what about our inner world?
 Our inner world needs to slow down too.